yesinteractive/kong-map/README.md

 Workspaces (for Kong Enterprise), Services, Routes (Endpoints), and Plugins (Policies).
 Cluster view can also be used to see configuration of the proxy plane of your Kong for Kubernetes Ingress Controller.
 Clicking on any entity displays details of the entity and related links.
 Plugins can be toggled from view and map is searchable (search by entity name, Kong tag, workspace, url, or any other details related to a Kong entity.)

+If editing is enabled, any Kong entity can be edited from the Cluster View map.
+Clicking on the edit button from any entity will send user directly to that entity in the declarative editor.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-home.png?raw=true "kongmap")